WRITERSWORLD Book Production Guide

 Whether you decide to use WRITERSWORLD or not, there is a wealth of

-information in this document that may save you a lot of grief, time and money down the line.
+information in this guide that may save you a lot of grief, time and money down the line.
+It

-It takes a lot of time and effort to write a good book, as hopefully you have done, so with
+It takes a lot of time and effort to write a good book, as hopefully you have done, so grab a

-respect, grab a cup of coffee, put your feet up and take a little time to read this
+cup of coffee, put your feet up and take a little time to read this guide—and when

-document—and when comparing various self-publishing companies make sure you compare ‘like with
+comparing various self-publishing companies make sure you compare ‘like with like’.

 As you will see, a complex process is involved if a book is to be properly produced and made